tc39/test262/rfcs/async-helpers.md

 The returned promise rejects with a Test262Error with an appropriate message, in the following cases:
 - _funcOrPromise_ is a function, and didn't return a promise (a thenable?) when executed.
-- The inner promise resolves.
+- The inner promise is fulfilled.
 - The inner promise rejects with a primitive value.
 - The inner promise rejects with an object whose `constructor` property is not the same value as _expectedErrorConstructor_.

 Just as in `assert.throws()`, the Test262Error's message takes into account the case where the inner promise's rejection value is an Error constructor with the same name as _expectedErrorConstructor_ but is not the same value, which can happen when the constructor comes from a different global.

-If the inner promise rejects with the appropriate type of error object (constructor is the same value as _expectedErrorConstructor_), the returned promise resolves to `undefined`, so that the resolution value can be passed to `$DONE`.
+If the inner promise rejects with the appropriate type of error object (constructor is the same value as _expectedErrorConstructor_), the returned promise is fulfilled with `undefined`, so that the resolution value can be passed to `$DONE`.

 Although `assert.throwsAsync()` is designed to be used with await-style async programming, it can also be used with promise-style, postfixing it with `.then($DONE, $DONE)`.
 Chaining returned promises from `assert.throwsAsync()` works as might be expected: if any of them reject, the rejection value is passed directly to `$DONE()` and the subsequent calls are not made.